dilofilo/ducking-nemesis/submittable/doc/README.txt

 	Compiling the Documentation :

+		"make documentation" in the Assignment's folder to compile the .tex file and give a .pdf file corresponding to the documentation.

-		"make doc" in the Assignment's folder
+		"make changes" in the Assignment's folder to compile the .tex file and give a .pdf file corresponding to the changes made.

 	Compiling the Project :